 All Reception pupils have access to Numbots at home.
 Ensure your child is logging on and using Numbots for ten minutes each day.

 Below is s short video showing you how to get onto Numbots.

 This half term our topic is 'Once upon a time...'.
 We will also spend some time watching our plants grow.

 We will also be noticing the seasonal changes as we move into summer, and will be watching one of our traditional tales brought to life in our theatre experience.

 Expressive Arts and Design:

-In our creative sessions and throughout the department the children will have the opportunity to explore activities such as making bears, sewing, designing a chair for Baby Bear, making binoculars and using different textures.
-The children will also be investigating different ways of joining materials together.
+In our creative sessions and throughout the Department, the children will have the opportunity to explore activities such as junk modelling, exploring using different collage materials, printing, mixing colours and exploring sound.

 All of these activities help the children to develop their practical skills as well as their creativity and imagination.